TuWebO/neuron/README.md

 Represents the connection and it meaning.

 E.g.: In the above example a regexp like ```.+\/**``` could be called Parent relation and actually should the one being used for generating the Connections.

+## Dashboard
+Contains as many sheets as necesary for representing the data.
+Could be used for Charts visualization.